Three times a week, we do our podcast, Verdict with Ted Cruz.

 Only one time.

-Now, I think the people of Pennsylvania need to know whether or not this guy is healthy enough, strong enough, and that's physically and cognitively to take on a stressful job like being a U.S. senator.
+Now, I think the people of Pennsylvania need to know whether or not this guy is healthy enough, strong enough, and that's physically and cognitively to take on a stressful job like being a U.S. Senator.

-I hope that Pennsylvania will do and Pennsylvanians will demand answers to these questions because this guy's got some of the most radical positions of any Senate candidate running in the country in this cycle.
+I hope that Pennsylvania will and Pennsylvanians will demand answers to these questions because this guy's got some of the most radical positions of any Senate candidate running in the country in this cycle.

 He is it.

-This guy makes Bernie Sanders look like uh a member of the John Birch Society of years gone by.
+This guy makes Bernie Sanders look like a member of the John Birch Society of years gone by.

-The guy bills himself as Mr. Working Class, always wearing the hoodie, hoodie hoodie, hoodie.
+The guy bills himself as Mr. Working Class, always wearing the hoodie, hoodie, hoodie, hoodie.

 Okay.

-The Philly inquirer, they're not a right wing publication.
+The Philly Inquirer, they're not a right-wing publication.

 They've not been that kind to Dr. Oz in this campaign.